First look at Boeing's 777X jetliner

 (CNN) — The world's biggest twin-engine jetliner is almost here.

 Boeing has finally provided a glimpse of the upcoming 777X-9 aircraft, the first aircraft of its next generation 777s.

-The "fully assembled" static test plane was rolled out at the Boeing facility in Everett, Washington earlier this month.
+The "fully assembled" static test plane was rolled out at the Boeing facility in Everett, Washington, earlier this month.

 While it will never take to the skies, the aircraft is to undergo almost a year of testing on the ground to verify the structural strength and accuracy of the design.